ScottsBasement/Singularity-Web-Test/README.md

-# CybriaMinerz
+# Singularity

-⛏CybriaMinerz is a Python client designed to automatically scrape the web using Bing for Unblocked Games⚒
+⛏Singularity is a Python client designed to automatically scrape the web using Bing for Unblocked Games, Proxies and much more Unblocked/Unblocker Sites⚒